antoniojacob/imagr/Readme.md

 # Imagr

 Imagr is an application designed to be run from a NetInstall environment created with [AutoNBI](https://bitbucket.org/bruienne/autonbi/src).
-It is able replace tools such as DeployStudio for many organisations without the requirement of needing to be run on OS X servers.
+It is able to replace tools such as DeployStudio for many organisations without the requirement of needing to be run on OS X servers.

 This is a Python application, so Python will need to be included in your NetInstall.